 - if an arrest warrant has already issued.7

-It should be noted that if the sought property is held by an attorney, doctor, psychotherapist, or member of the clergy, a special procedure will be held before that evidence may be seized…and even then, the attorney, doctor, therapist, or clergyman must be the individual suspected of engaging in the alleged criminal activity.8
+It should be noted that if the sought property is held by an attorney, doctor, psychotherapist, or member of the clergy, a special procedure will be held before that evidence may be seized.
+Even then, the attorney, doctor, therapist, or clergyman must be the individual suspected of engaging in the alleged criminal activity.8

-But before a judge issues a search warrant, he/she must have probable cause to do so.
+Before a judge issues a search warrant, they must have probable cause to do so.

 Before finding that probable cause exists, the judge may question (under oath)

 - the officer,

 - state investigator10 who applied for the warrant, and